 Beacon provides customized wealth management solutions for its Clients.
 This is achieved through continuous personal Client contact and interaction while providing discretionary investment management and related financial planning services.
 Beacon works closely with each Client to identify their investment goals and objectives as well as risk tolerance and financial situation in order to create a portfolio strategy.
 Beacon will then construct an investment portfolio, primarily consisting of low-cost, diversified mutual funds to achieve the Client's investment goals.
 The Advisor may also utilize exchange-traded funds ("ETFs") individual stocks, bonds or options contracts to meet the needs of its Clients.
-The Advisor may retain certain types of investments based on a Client's legacy investments based on portfolio fit and/or tax considerations.
+The Advisor may retain certain types of investments based on a Client's legacy investments based on portfolio fit and/or tax considerations, or other reasons as identified between the Advisor and the Client.